ggwzrd/coinmunity-assignment/README.md

 Creating a community Microservice for CoiNerd, a platform for cryptocurrency enthusiasts.
 Users can browse posts, create posts and respond to other posts with Trusts, Reports and Comments.
 See below for more information regarding the assignment.

-Database: PostgreSQL
+* Database: PostgreSQL
-Backend: Ruby on Rails
+* Backend: Ruby on Rails
-Frontend: React.js
+* Frontend: React.js
+* WebSockets via Action Cable

 This project was made by a team of Codaisseur students:
 * [Adinda Bohte](https://github.com/Abohte)